nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

           BT_MESH_MODEL_NONE),
    };

-The Light LC Server will log an error during initialization if the controlled Lightness Server is on the same element.
+The Light LC Server will log an error during initialization if the controlled Light Lightness Server is on the same element.

 Relationship with other nodes
 =============================